Head Protection in Soccer: What Studies Tell Us

 - Virginia Tech concluded in Spring 2018 that the right headgear can indeed "dramatically reduce risks of concussions in soccer".
 The recent lab study made a case for the positive value of wearing head protection in soccer (read the full press release here).
 There are two important caveats: a) the results ranged widely, reflecting big differences in the quality of protective materials and constructions of various products; and b) the study was performed via simulated impacts in a lab, which means no humans were involved.
 Skeptics will note it was a lab study to make light of the results, but the experience of the Virginia Tech Helmet Lab team is extensive and many believe the results to be a strong indicator of value of the products tested.

-- To avoid bias, half of the players are randomly selected to wear headgear, half do not wear headgear so injury rates across the two groups can be compared
+- To avoid bias, half of the players were randomly selected to wear headgear, half did not wear headgear so injury rates across the two groups can be compared.

 - 2 full years of data collection (2016 - 2018)